marmelab/redux-form-inspector/README.md

 ## API

 The `formInspector` function take a configuration object of the following form as input.
-In result of this call, it return a new HOC which can be used on any component (not even form).
+In result of this call, it return a new HOC which can be used on any component (not just form).

 ```js
 const fieldsToProps = {